darwinia-network/crab-docs/docs/builders/interact/truffle.md

 "8000000000000000000000000" is the number of tokens to initially mint with the contract, i.e., 8 million with 18 decimal places.

-## Deploying a Contract to Moonbeam Using Truffle {: #deploying-a-contract-to-moonbeam-using-truffle }
+## Deploying a Contract to Pangolin Using Truffle

 Before we can deploy our contracts, we must compile them.
 (We say "contracts" because normal Truffle deployments include the `Migrations.sol` contract.)
 You can do this with the following command: